Non-archimedean tame topology and stably dominated types: Guessing definable maps by regular algebraic maps

+\begin{rem} \tcb{With the notation in \thmref{G-embed-0}, if $X$ is topologically $\G$-internal, the morphism $\phi: X \to [0,\infty]^w$ induces a homeomorphism between $X$ and its image $Y$.
+Indeed, $X$ is definably homeomorphic to a definable subset $Y'$ of $\G_{\infty}^s$ for some $s$, and any definable continuous map $Y' \to Y$ is a homeomorphism.} \end{rem}

-\subsection{Guessing definable maps by regular algebraic maps}
+\section{Guessing definable maps by regular algebraic maps}

-\<{lem} Let $V$ be a normal, irreducible, complete variety, $Y$ an irreducible variety, $g:Y \to X \subseteq V$ a dominant constructible map with finite fibers, all defined over a field $F$.
-Then there exists a pseudo-Galois covering $f: \tV \to V$ such that each component $U$ of $f^{-1} (X)$ dominates $Y$ rationally, i.e. there exists a dominant rational map $g: U \to Y$ over $X$. \>{lem}
+\begin{lem} Let $V$ be a normal, irreducible, complete variety, $Y$ an irreducible variety, $X$ a closed subvariety of $\tcb{V}$, $g:Y \to X \nsubseteq V$ a dominant constructible map \tcb{\textup{(}i.e. $\ACF$-definable\textup{)}} with finite fibers, all defined over a field $F$.
+Then there exists a pseudo-Galois covering $f: \tV \to V$ such that each component $U$ of $f^{-1} (X)$ dominates $Y$ rationally, i.e. there exists a dominant rational map $g: U \to Y$ over $X$. \end{lem}

 \prf First an algebraic version.
 Let $K$ be a field, $R$ an integrally closed subring, $G: R \to k$ a ring homomorphism onto a field $k$.
 Let $k'$ be a finite field extension.
-Then there exists a finite pseudo-Galois field extension $K'$ and a homomorphism $G': R' \to k''$ onto a field, where $R'$ is the integral closure of $R$ in $K'$, such that $k''$ contains $k'$.
+Then there exists a finite normal field extension $K'$ and a homomorphism $G': R' \to k''$ onto a field, where $R'$ is the integral closure of $R$ in $K'$, such that $k''$ contains $k'$.

 Indeed we may reach $k'$ as a finite tower of 1-generated field extensions, so we may assume $k'=k(a)$ is generated by a single element.
 Lift the monic minimal polynomial of $a$ over $k$ to a monic polynomial $P$ over $R$.
 Then since $R$ is integrally closed, $P$ is irreducible.
 Let $K'$ be the splitting field of $P$.
 The kernel of $G$ extends to a maximal ideal $M'$ of the integral closure $R'$ of $R$ in $K'$, and $R'/M'$ is clearly a field containing $k'$.